What is Native Advertising?

 3. Use the search engine, social media platforms for native advertising

-In social media platform for native advertising, where the content is user-generated or made through a tie-up with publications, the demarcation between editorial and advertising is blurred.
+In social media platforms for native advertising, where the content is user-generated or made through a tie-up with publications, the demarcation between editorial and advertising is blurred.
 Moreover, Facebook, LinkedIn, Twitter users are basically comfortable with seeing a mix of editorial and advertising content.
-The sponsored ad in in-feed may link to a website, editorial content, or a landing page that is published with an assurance of guaranteed reach with a targeted audience.
-The native advertising is a campaign to ends when the target is reached and Facebook or other mediums will give results on how many people were reached and how many viewed it.
+The sponsored ad in the in-feed may link to a website, editorial content, or a landing page that is published with an assurance of guaranteed reach with a targeted audience.
+It is a campaign to ends when the target is reached and Facebook or other mediums will give results on how many people were reached and how many viewed it.

 Perhaps search engines such as Google have a clear demarcation regarding editorial content and native advertising.
 One form of native advertising possible with Google is to show your ad on top of organic search results related to your topic or keywords.
 Such type of native advertising is to search and promoted listings are found in sites that do not have traditional editorial content such as Google.